syncfusion-content/wpf-docs/wpf/PropertyGrid/Getting-Started.md

 </syncfusion:PropertyGrid>

 {% endhighlight %}
-{% endtabs %}

-In the above code snippet, the `SelectedEmployee` object is set as `SelectedObject` for the `PropertyGrid`.
-Thus, the `PropertyGrid` shows all the properties available in the `SelectedEmployee` object.

-### Populating the properties using C#

-We can sets the object to the `SelectedObject` property using C# to populate the properties in the `PropertyGrid`.

-{% tabs %}
 {% highlight c# %}

-PropertyGrid propertyGrid1 = new PropertyGrid();
+PropertyGrid propertyGrid = new PropertyGrid();
-propertyGrid1.DataContext = new ViewModel();
+propertyGrid.DataContext = new ViewModel();
-propertyGrid1.SelectedObject = (propertyGrid1.DataContext as ViewModel).SelectedEmployee;
+propertyGrid.SetBinding(PropertyGrid.SelectedObjectProperty, new Binding("SelectedEmployee"));

 {% endhighlight %}
 {% endtabs %}

 ![ Populating the SelectedEmployee object properties into the PropertyGrid control](Getting-Started_images/Binding-with-any-object_img1.png)

+Here, the `SelectedEmployee` object is set as `SelectedObject` for the `PropertyGrid`.
+Thus, the `PropertyGrid` shows all the properties available in the `SelectedEmployee` object.

-## Custom Editor for value editors
+## Custom Editor as value editors

-The [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) control supports several built-in editors, to give a good look and feel for the application, use `CustomEditors`.
-We can make own customized value editor for the properties instead of default value editors by using the [Editor](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.editorattribute?view=netframework-4.8) attribute or [CustomEditorCollection](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~CustomEditorCollection.html).
+The [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) control supports several built-in editors for edit the property values.
+We can assign own value editor(control) as a value editor for the properties instead of default value editors by using the [Editor](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.editorattribute?view=netframework-4.8) attribute or [CustomEditorCollection](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~CustomEditorCollection.html).

+For example, if we create an `EmailID` property as a string type, `TextBox` will assigned as a value editor and all the text will be allowed.
+If we want to accept the input that is only in the mail id format, we can assign [MaskEdit](https://www.syncfusion.com/wpf-ui-controls/maskedtextbox) control with mail ID mask as the value editor for the `EmailID` property.

 ### Creating the Custom Editor

 To create `CustomEditor`, we need to implement `ITypeEditor` interface.
-Here, `SfMaskedEdit` is created with `EmailId` mask as `EmailEditor`.

 {% tabs %}
 {% highlight C# %}

-//Custom Editor for the EmailId properties. public class EmailEditor : ITypeEditor {
+//Custom Editor with email id mask. public class EmailEditor : ITypeEditor {
     SfMaskedEdit maskededit;
     public void Attach(PropertyViewItem property, PropertyItem info) {